-See also the Resources page for a list of possible scholarships.
+See also the Money Matters & Resources page for a list of possible scholarships.

 The program is designed primarily for undergraduate students interested in studying Japanese culture and language from beginning to advanced levels.
 The minimum requirement is a cumulative GPA of 3.0; however, students with a lower GPA may be considered.
 Non-native English-speaking students must have taken the TOEFL exam within the last two years and earned a composite score of 600+ or have taken the UHM ELI placement exam.

-Immediately upon acceptance to the program, students are required to pay a $500.00 non-refundable initial payment to ensure a place in the program.
+Immediately upon acceptance to the program, students are required to pay a non-refundable initial payment to ensure a place in the program (Spring, $500; Year, $1,000).
 The initial payment will be applied toward the cost of the program.

 Please note that students accepted to the program are required to attend three mandatory pre-departure class sessions totaling 12 hours.
 Failure to attend will result in students being withdrawn from the program.

-A completed UHM Study Abroad Center “Year-In-Japan” application, $30 application fee, and three academic references must be received by (Spring, Oct.
-1; Year, Mar.
-1)* in order to receive consideration.
+A completed UHM Study Abroad Center application, $30 application fee, and three academic references must be received by the deadline in order to receive consideration.
 Non-UHM students must also submit official transcripts from all colleges and universities attended.